Purple Lovegrass

 Maintenance

 Will grow in dry, gravelly areas where other plants won’t.
 Spreads by rhizomes and will reseed itself.
-Cut back dead foliage before new Spring growth.
+Cut back dead foliage before new spring growth.
 Deer resistant.
-Propagation: Seed, Clump division.
+Native habitat: sandy or disturbed sites, plains, open woods. margins of woods, along roadsides, and in other disturbed sites, associated with hardwood forests, Prosopsis-Acacia grasslands, and shortgrass prairies.

-Short lived perennial.
+Blooms August-October.
+A warm-season bunch grass, short lived perennial.
 Grows low to the ground in dense tufts.
 Fine-textured, stiff inflorescence appears like reddish-purple clouds.
 Eventually this inflorescence breaks off and floats around like a tumbleweed.
-Larval Host: Zabulon Skipper butterfly.
+Larval host: Zabulon Skipper.

-Previous Scientific Name(s): Synonym(s): Eragrostis spectabilis var. sparsihirsuta, Poa spectabilis
+Previous Scientific Name(s): Eragrostis spectabilis var. sparsihirsuta, Poa spectabilis